 If you’re an MLS soccer fan, you probably know Kyle Martino for the color commentary he does on Fox Soccer Channel.
 And his refreshingly non-annoying explain everything commentary about the game in general.
 Martino knows that game and doesn’t treat you as though you don’t.

 However, it was only a few short years ago that Martino was lacing up the boots and playing in the MLS himself.
-Unfortunately, Martino’s career was cut short by injuries that forced him to retire at the ripe old age of 28.
+Unfortunately, Martino’s career was cut short by injuries that forced him to retire at the age of 28.

 Martino made 141 appearances and scored 13 goals in his six year MLS career, four years with the Columbus Crew and two with the LA Galaxy.
 He scored one goal in his 8 caps for the United States national team.

 Oh yeah, you might also know Martino due to his engagement to Eva Amurri, who knows a thing or two about soccer herself.